prdx-admin/prdx-docs/en/docs.md

 **What is the main difference between PRDX and traditional stablecoins?**

-Stablecoins are designed to maintain a stable value tied to an external asset (e.g., US dollar).
-PRDX, on the other hand, creates a mathematically predictable economy with a tendency toward value growth due to the deflationary mechanism.
-While stablecoins aim for stability, PRDX aims for sustainable growth.
+Stablecoins are designed to maintain a stable value pegged to an external asset (e.g., the US dollar).
+PRDX, on the contrary, creates a mathematically predictable economy with a tendency for value appreciation thanks to the deflationary mechanism.
+While stablecoins strive for stability, PRDX strives for sustainable growth.

 **What risks exist when using PARADOX?**

--   **Protocol Risk:** Possibility of vulnerabilities in smart contracts
+-   **Protocol Risk:** The possibility of vulnerabilities in the smart contracts.
--   **Liquidity Risk:** Although the Burn operation guarantees TON return, its value depends on the current system state
+-   **Liquidity Risk:** Although the Burn operation guarantees a return of TON, its value depends on the current state of the system.
--   **Risk for Active Participants:** Negative mathematical expectation of Mine operation creates systematic risk for its participants
+-   **Risk for Active Participants:** The negative mathematical expectation of the Mine operation creates a systematic risk for its participants.
--   **Market Risk:** PRDX retains TON volatility as it is backed by it
+-   **Market Risk:** PRDX retains TON's volatility as it is backed by it.

 ### 9.2.
-Mining Questions
+Questions about Mining

 **Why is the mathematical expectation of the Mine operation negative?**

-The negative mathematical expectation ($EV_{mine} = -12.5\%$) is a fundamental element of the PARADOX economic model.
-It ensures the system's deflationary nature, as it leads to a reduction in the total amount of PRDX in circulation on average.
-This reduction creates pressure toward token value growth, benefiting all holders.
+The negative mathematical expectation ($EV_{\text{mine}} = -12.5\%$) is a fundamental element of the PARADOX economic model.
+It ensures the deflationary nature of the system, as on average it leads to a reduction in the total amount of PRDX in circulation.
+This reduction creates upward pressure on the token's value, benefiting all holders.

 **How does the Mine operation differ from gambling?**

 Key differences:

--   **Transparency:** All algorithms and probabilities are fully open
+-   **Transparency:** All algorithms and probabilities are completely open.
--   **Mathematical Certainty:** Results are determined by clear mathematical models
+-   **Mathematical Certainty:** The result is determined by clear mathematical models.
--   **System Effect:** Individual "losses" transform into collective benefit
+-   **Systemic Effect:** Individual "losses" are transformed into collective benefit.
--   **No Intermediaries:** The process is fully decentralized and algorithmic
+-   **No Intermediaries:** The process is fully decentralized and algorithmic.

 ### 9.3.
-Pricing Questions
+Questions about Pricing

-**Can the PRDX to TON rate decrease?**
+**Can the PRDX to TON exchange rate decrease?**

 Yes, short-term rate fluctuations are possible.
-They may be caused by:
+They can be caused by:

--   Changes in the ratio between TON reserve and PRDX emission
+-   Changes in the ratio between the TON reserve and the PRDX supply.
--   Activity of Mine operation participants
+-   Activity of Mine operation participants.
--   External market factors affecting TON value
+-   External market factors affecting the value of TON.

-However, the mathematical model creates long-term deflationary pressure, which forms a trend toward PRDX value growth.
+However, the mathematical model creates long-term deflationary pressure, which forms a trend of increasing PRDX value.

 **How do fees affect the system?**

-Fees perform several important functions:
+Fees serve several important functions:

--   Ensure the sustainability of the economic model
+-   Ensure the sustainability of the economic model.
--   Create incentives for further protocol development
+-   Create incentives for further protocol development.
--   Support infrastructure operation
+-   Support infrastructure operation.
--   Balance supply and demand in the system
+-   Balance supply and demand in the system.

 ## 10. Glossary of Terms

-**PARADOX** — decentralized financial protocol implementing a model of deflationary money with mathematical pricing.
+**PARADOX** — A decentralized financial protocol implementing a model of deflationary money with mathematical pricing.

-**PRDX** — native token of the PARADOX protocol, fully backed by TON and possessing deflationary characteristics.
+**PRDX** — The native token of the PARADOX protocol, fully backed by TON and possessing deflationary characteristics.

-**Mint** — operation of acquiring PRDX tokens in exchange for TON.
-Contributed TON enters the protocol reserve.
+**Mint** — The operation of acquiring PRDX tokens in exchange for TON.
+The deposited TON goes into the protocol's reserve.

-**Burn** — operation of returning TON from the protocol reserve in exchange for PRDX tokens.
-Provided PRDX is withdrawn from circulation.
+**Burn** — The operation of returning TON from the protocol's reserve in exchange for PRDX tokens.
+The provided PRDX are removed from circulation.

-**Mine** — probabilistic PRDX transformation operation based on an adapted St. Petersburg paradox model.
+**Mine** — A probabilistic PRDX transformation operation based on an adapted model of the St. Petersburg paradox.

-**St. Petersburg Paradox** — classic probability theory problem demonstrating the divergence between the theoretical mathematical value of a lottery and people's practical willingness to pay for participation.
+**St. Petersburg Paradox** — A classic problem in probability theory demonstrating the discrepancy between the theoretical mathematical value of a lottery and the practical willingness of people to pay to participate.

-**Mathematical Expectation** — average result of a probabilistic operation upon repeated execution.
+**Mathematical Expectation** — The average result of a probabilistic operation when repeated many times.
 In the context of PARADOX, it characterizes the systemic effect of the Mine operation.

-**Deflationary Pressure** — economic effect expressed in the gradual reduction of the total amount of PRDX in circulation, which, all else being equal, leads to an increase in token value.
+**Deflationary Pressure** — An economic effect expressed in the gradual reduction of the total amount of PRDX in circulation, which, all else being equal, leads to an increase in the token's value.

 ## 11. Conclusion

-PARADOX represents an experiment in creating next-generation financial instruments — instruments whose value is determined not by market speculations, but by transparent mathematical algorithms.
+PARADOX represents an experiment in creating a new generation of financial instruments — instruments whose value is determined not by market speculation, but by transparent mathematical algorithms.

-Through the adaptation of the classic probabilistic model of the St. Petersburg paradox, the protocol creates a symbiotic economic environment where different participant behavior strategies coexist mutually beneficially.
-Conservative holders benefit from the deflationary pressure created by active participants, while active participants gain the opportunity to increase their assets through clearly defined probabilistic processes.
+Through the adaptation of the classical probabilistic model of the St. Petersburg paradox, the protocol creates a symbiotic economic environment where different participant behavior strategies coexist mutually beneficially.
+Conservative holders benefit from the deflationary pressure created by active participants, and active participants get the opportunity to increase their assets through clearly defined probabilistic processes.

-The system's sustainability is ensured by fundamental economic principles and mathematically verified parameters.
-The negative mathematical expectation of the Mine operation creates constant deflationary pressure, while limits on operation sizes protect the system from excessive influence by individual participants.
+The system's stability is ensured by fundamental economic principles and mathematically calibrated parameters.
+The negative mathematical expectation of the Mine operation creates constant deflationary pressure, and limitations on operation sizes protect the system from excessive influence by individual participants.

 PARADOX is not just another digital asset.
 It is an exploration of new forms of money based on transparency, mathematical predictability, and fair distribution of benefits among all system participants.